Eremin0942/AntiSpamPlugin/README.md

 # AntiSpamPlugin

-One used to restrict Minecraft server players from sending messages or spamming
+One used to restrict Minecraft server players from sending messages or spamming.